pfortune/WeatherTop/README.md

 ## Usage

+- Register or log in to the application upon launch.
 - Navigate to the Dashboard view to see the list of station names.
 - Click on the Folder button to open a station view and see the latest weather at that station.
-- Use the "Add Station" button to create a new station.
+- Use the "Add Station" button to create a new station, making sure to include the station's location.
 - Add new readings to a station when it is opened.
+- View the max/min readings for temperature, wind speed, and pressure in the station report.